ASU-Vibe-Coding-Centre/mcp-learning/QUICK_START.md

 3. **Test Your Server Properly**
    - Install and use MCP Inspector (covered in Module 04)
-   - Connect to Claude Desktop (covered in Module 06)
+   - Connect to Cursor IDE (covered in Module 06)
    - Write tests for your server (covered in Module 08)

 4. **Build Your Own Server**